kosshi-net/scuep/README.md

 - Not tested on other \*nixes
 - `wchar_t` must be UTF-32, behavior with UTF-16 is undefined (does ncursesw even handle UTF-16?)
 - Decoder edge case bugs
-	- Playback sometimes freezes at the end of tracks
+	- Playback sometimes freezes at the end of tracks (this probably has been fixed now?)
 	- Pausing  sometimes causes 100% cpu usage
 	- Seeking while paused does not work correctly
 - Segfault on missing cached files
 - Player does warn about running multiple instances leading to weird behavior
 - libcue has some minor issues, write your own cue sheet parser?
+- Undefined behavior when gaplessly playing tracks shorter than the ring buffer
+    - Or stacking track preloads in general
-- Various UI improvements
+- Various UI improvements needed
+- A lot more testing needed

 ## Documentation
 TODO.
 See legacy branch for more information.